 - A completed check request form.
 This document can be obtained from the Office of Graduate Studies when turning in your receipts.

-- Attach a copy of your award letter from the GSA.
+- A copy of your award letter from the GSA.

-- Attach a short, two paragraph description of the event and how you benefited from attending it that will be posted to the GSA blog and possibly the Emerson website.
-Please e-mail this to GSAInfo@emerson.edu as well.
+- At minimum, a short, two paragraph description of the event and how you benefited from attending it that will be posted to the GSA blog and possibly the Emerson website.
+This must be emailed to GSAInfo@emerson.edu as well.

 - The rules of the College apply for reimbursement of Transportation (by the most economical means available), Lodging (excluding food), and Registration Fees.